Leadership ProgramsWhen women lead, we all win

 The Trailblazer Project celebrates the contributions of local

-You are invited to nominate local women and girls for recognition.
-Honorees are recognized during the Women’s History Month Community Luncheon held in March each year.
+You are invited to nominate local women and girls in your community for recognition.
+Honorees are recognized during the Women’s History Month Community Luncheon in March of each year.
 Award categories include the Trailblazer Award, Unsung Shero Award, and Girls Can Do Anything!
 Award.

 Stay tuned for details about nominating next years Trailblazers!